kkkooosss/React-app-for-multi-docker-elb-ecs-service/README.md

   - DOCKER_ID
   - DOCKER_PASSWORD

+This CI/CD pipeline uses GitHub Actions to do tow jobs.
+- Test, build, and update docker images of React App Fibonacci calculator, and push them to ECR.
-This CI/CD pipeline uses GitHub Actions to create a new revision of the task-definition and subsiquently update a corresponding service inside ECS cluster via AWS CLI.
+- Create a new revision of the task-definition and subsequently update a corresponding service inside ECS cluster via AWS CLI.

-_Note!
-Test, Build & Push phases were removed from this version of the pipeline.
-Look at them in **Variation 2**._

 ## Variation 2